 Even so, some industries are growing explosively, while others plod along in their wake.

 As you consider your next career move, keep an eye on the following industries hungry for fresh workers.

 Defying the narrative that the U.S. lost all its manufacturing jobs to robots, automation, and China, the manufacturing sector has roared to life.

-Job openings are up a startling 134% year-over-year from March 2020 to March 2021, according to the most recent data from the Bureau of Labor Statistics (BLS).
+Job openings were up a startling 121% year-over-year from July 2020 to July 2021, according to the most recent data from the BLS.

 2. Mining and Logging

 By now, everyone and their mother has heard about the lumber shortage around the world.
 The reasons range from lumber mills closing down over the past few years, tariffs on Canadian lumber imports, and soaring demand from DIYers and home improvement stores during the pandemic.

 It’s driven home construction and renovation prices through the roof, further exacerbating the surge in real estate prices.
 One April analysis by the National Association of Home Builders estimated that sky-high lumber prices have added $36,000 to the price of the average U.S. home.